startrekthefleet/uss-quest/fandom.md

     weight: 2

 ---
 First and foremost, we are Star Trek fans who want to get together and have fun.
+Our events range from meals with the crew to Star Trek RPGs, viewing parties, ice skating, beach gatherings, and hikes.

+<iframe width="560" height="315" src="https://youtu.be/1D4b8N5_o1A"
+        title="USS Quest 2024"
+        frameborder="0"
+        allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture"
+        allowfullscreen>
+</iframe